DylanWelzel/Kostko-Connect/README.md

 * LIVE chat for each ticket
 * able to search for specific tickets

-users can select a 'role' on signup:
+Users can select a 'role' on signup:
 * drivers can mark tickets complete
 * stockers can add/edit/delete their own tickets
 * admins can add/edit/delete departments